GuillaumePressiat/orpha/README.md

 ### json file import and tabulation (R)

 We import json file [from here](http://www.orphadata.org/cgi-bin/inc/product1.inc.php) and make a table containing theses columns:
-Multiples records like synonymes are concatened with a " ; ".

 ```r
 glimpse(arrange(orpha_table, as.integer(OrphaNumber)))